Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

 - Clean up your mess, that's the part that is not fun!

-You can make these for the family; friends, use them to decorate a rustic wedding!
+You can make these for family and friends, or use them to decorate a rustic wedding!
 They make great gift boxes!
 Fill them with beauty products, homemade soap, make planters for herbs, or for any other purpose you can come up with!
 They are stylish and decorative for media storage, laundry rooms, bathrooms, and kitchens.

 I hope you love to make them as much as I do!